What is Verification?

 These documents may include:

-2. Copies of the federal income tax transcript for the student, spouse and/or parent (if applicable) if the student did not use the IRS data retrieval process or made changes to the data once it was reported in the IRS data retrieval process.
+- Copies of the federal income tax transcript or filed income tax return for the student, spouse and/or parent (if applicable) if the student did not use the IRS data retrieval process or made changes to the data once it was reported in the IRS data retrieval process.

 Proof of citizenship; proof of sibling/spouse/dependent enrollment at another institution; copies of Social Security benefit statements; schedules C, E, and/or F; 1099 R forms; W-2s; and other documents may also be requested.